Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 ## Overview
 This project implements a machine learning workflow using the **CatBoost** algorithm in combination with **Apache Spark**.
-The workflow includes preprocessing steps, feature importance analysis, and interaction analysis to derive insights from All Payers Claim Database (APCD).
+The workflow includes preprocessing steps, feature importance analysis, and interaction analysis to derive insights from Virginia's
+All Payers Claim Database (APCD).
 Below is a detailed explanation for each step in the pipeline supported by Jupyter notebooks.

 ---